 Studies have also shown that morning people are less prone to procrastination.
 Research published in the European Journal of Personality found that individuals who carried out more activities in the evening than the morning are significantly more prone to behavioural procrastination.

+This intuitively makes sense.
 Distractions are far lower in the mornings.
 It’s a head start before the rest of the world wakes.
-And there’s more opportunity to focus on work and find your creative flow, without unnecessary breaks in concentration from your external environment.
+It’s window of opportunity to focus on work and find your creative flow state, without unnecessary breaks in concentration from your external environment.

 It seems the increased flow that comes from early mornings also has dramatic effects on our productivity throughout the day.
-By reducing the propensity to procrastinate, morning people benefit from a further productivity boost.
+By reducing the propensity to procrastinate, early risers set the precedent for a further productivity boost.

 #4: Avoiding sleep fragmentation